dugmo/beautiful-jekyll/_posts/2018-06-05-you-down-with-osd.md

 3. **General tab** - If we're using SCCM Current Branch, leave _HTTP_ selected and check _Allow clients to connect anonymously_.

 	![dp_general_tab.png](/img/300/dp_general_tab.png)
-4. **Communication tab** - If we're using the Tech Preview, the _Allow clients to connect anonymously_ is on the _Communication_ tab.
+4. **Communication tab** - If we're using the Tech Preview, the _Allow clients to connect anonymously_ option is on the _Communication_ tab.
 Check it.

 	![dp_general_tab.png](/img/300/dp_general_tab.png)
 5. **PXE tab** - To automatically install WDS and configure PXE, check _Enable PXE support for clients_ and click _Yes_ when the _Review Required Ports for PXE_ warning dialog pops up.